StrateimTech/Cezium/README.md

 - Tap firing support by emulating the first shot
 - Configuring how much recoil you want compensated on the X/Y Axis so you can do less work while still moving your mouse.
 (Good for streamers, may take some time to get used)
 - Timing randomization's to produce a more subtle X/Y randomization.
-- Control timings are used to produce a very accurate spray & visual experience.
+- ~~Control timings are used to produce a very accurate spray & visual experience.~~ Can no longer be guaranteed.

 ## Requirements
 - Common sense & Linux knowledge (How to SSH into your pi, navigate through the file system, and downloading/fetching a file or transferring through FileZilla)